ElektraInitiative/PermaplanT/doc/usecases/map_undo_redo.md

 ## Scenarios

 - **Precondition:**
-  The user has made a change in the map that they want to undo or redo.
+  The user has made a change in the map that they want to undo.
 - **Main success scenario:**
-  The user selects the undo or redo option and the app successfully undoes or redoes the previous action.
+  - The user selects the undo option.
+  - The app successfully undoes the previous action that modified the map in some way.
 - **Alternative scenario:**
-  The user tries to undo or redo an action that cannot be undone or redone.
+  - The user used undo by accident.
-  In this case, the app displays an error message to the user indicating that the action cannot be undone or redone.
+  - In this case, the user can press redo, to undo the undo.
 - **Error scenario:**
   There is an error in the app's undo/redo functionality and the action is not correctly undone or redone.
   In this case, the app displays an error message to the user and allows them to try again.
 - **Postcondition:**
-  The user's action within the current layer has been undone or redone as desired.
+  The user's action within the map has been undone or redone as desired.
+  It may be an action in a different layer.
 - **Non-functional Constraints:**
   - The app must clearly communicate to the user whether an action can be undone or redone.
   - The app must clearly communicate which undo/redo action was done.
-  - The app must store the changes for undo/redo client-side and only persist them for the duration of the current session.